 I’ve been looking forward to sharing this book list with you.
 I love art and there are so many amazing books out there to inspire students to appreciate art, learn about artists, and explore the world in a creative manner.
-These art books for kids will inspire and enrich.
+These children’s art books will inspire and enrich them.
 Grab your bag and let us load up on some creatively good children’s books.

 Art Books for Children

 Learn about Thomas Cole and his landscapes of America in Picturing America: Thomas Cole and the Birth of American Art by Hudson Talbott.

 View this post on Instagram

 Learn about artists and their major works in the Portrait of an Artist seriesby Lucy Brownridge.
 Did you know that after O’Keeffe moved to the southwest after her husband’s death and lived in a house made of the red earth?
 And, Monet liked to paint outdoors because he felt one with nature.
 Learn all about these artists in this series as well as viewing major pieces of their work at the end of the book.

 Women Artists A to Z by Melanie LaBarge looks at well-known and not so well-known women artists in this alphabet book.
 Backmatter includes more information about each artist as well as discussion questions and art ideas.

 Learn all about the pop artist, Keith Haring, beginning in his childhood in Keith Haring: The Boy Who Just Kept Drawing by Kay A. Haring.